LAST UPDATED ON March 8, 2023

 Best Five9 Features

-- Smart automatic call distribution (ACD) improves agent performance
+• Smart automatic call distribution (ACD) improves agent performance

-- Intelligent virtual agents (IVAs) for complex inbound calls
+• Intelligent virtual agents (IVAs) for complex inbound calls

-- Workflow automation tools
+• Workflow automation tools

 Pros

-- Easy to use and customizable UI
+• Easy to use and customizable UI

-- Plenty of features for power users
+• Plenty of features for power users

-- Offers an in-built watered-down CRM
+• Offers an in-built watered-down CRM

 Cons

-- Geared towards mid-level and enterprise users
+• Geared toward mid-level and enterprise users

-- The cheapest plan starts at $149/month
+• The cheapest plan starts at $149/month

-Pricing
+Monthly Pricing

-Five9 has 4 plans—starting from $149/month and going all the way to $229/month.
-The base plan offers a polished global call center software and the top tier includes automations.
+• Five9 has 4 plans starting from $149/month and going all the way to $229/month.

 Five9 vs. Nextiva

-- Nextiva allows small teams to onboard with cheaper plans.
-Five9’s pricing strategy might put it out of reach for most users
+• Nextiva allows small teams to onboard with cheaper plans.
+Five9’s pricing strategy might put it out of reach for most users.

-- Unlike Nextiva, Five9 is an out-and-out enterprise software which makes its customer support complex and difficult to reach
+• Unlike Nextiva, Five9 is an out-and-out enterprise software, which makes its customer support complex and difficult to reach.

-- The user interface is not as polished as Nextiva
+• The user interface is not as polished as Nextiva

 Mitel

 Mitel is an Ottawa, Canada-based UCaaS vendor offering a sought-after VoIP service called MiCloud Connect.
-It’s worth noting that Mitel recently partnered with RingCentral MVP so Mitel customers can use RingCentral’s conferencing features.
-Founded in 2001, some of Mitel’s legacy UI still exists today–making it a challenge for complex teams as the mobile apps are not as refined as Nextiva VoIP.
+It’s worth noting that Mitel recently partnered with RingCentral MVP, allowing Mitel customers to use RingCentral’s conferencing features.

 Best Mitel Features

-- Intuitive call flow editor
+• Intuitive call flow editor

-- Mitel users get a 90-day satisfaction guarantee
+• Mitel users get a 90-day satisfaction guarantee

-- Messages, calls, and recordings are stored for 7 years
+• Messages, calls, and recordings are stored for 7 years

 Pros

-- The base plan offers unlimited outbound and inbound local minutes and a direct inward dial (DID) number
+• The base plan offers unlimited outbound and inbound local minutes and a direct inward dial (DID) number

-- Some advanced PBX features are available in the base plan
+• Some advanced PBX features are available in the base plan

-- Mix and match service
+• Mix and match service

 Cons

-- Video conferencing is limited to 100 participants in the premium tier
+• Video conferencing is limited to 100 participants in the premium tier

-- Confusing profile upgrades make users unsure of ROI
+• Confusing profile upgrades make users unsure of ROI

-Pricing
+Monthly Pricing

 Mitel vs. Nextiva

-- Mitel’s customer support is not on par with Nextiva
+• Mitel’s customer support is not on par with Nextiva.

-- Nextiva allows more video participants (250) than Mitel (100)
+• Nextiva allows more video participants (250) than Mitel (100).

 Fusion Connect